Dementia Campaigner Set to Help Improve Care Home Standards

 on behalf of Care Inspectorate

-Agnes Houston, 60, first became aware of the devastating effects of the condition after nursing her late father, who was diagnosed with both vascular dementia and Alzheimer’s, through his last years at home.
+Agnes Houston, 60 (pictured above left), first became aware of the devastating effects of the condition after nursing her late father, who was diagnosed with both vascular dementia and Alzheimer’s, through his last years at home.

 And despite being diagnosed herself three years ago with the early onset of Alzheimer’s, Agnes is to team up with Scotland’s care regulator, the Care Commission, to play a key role in raising awareness of the condition.